tock/tock/doc/reference/trd-syscalls.md

 If userspace requires that it not lose any callbacks, it should not re-subcribe and instead use some form of userspace dispatch.

-The return values for Subscribe system calls are `Failure with 2 u32` and `Success with 2 u32`.
+The return variants for Subscribe system calls are `Failure with 2 u32` and `Success with 2 u32`.
 For success, the first `u32` is the callback pointer passed in the previous call to Subscribe (the existing callback) and the second `u32` is the application data pointer passed